 How Smoking Leads to Complications

 While you naturally want to avoid increased complications after you've had your wisdom teeth pulled, if you're a smoker, abstaining from smoking may be challenging.
-You may intend to stop smoking post-surgery, per your doctor's orders, but the addictive nature of smoking can make it especially difficult to do so.
-However, it's best to quit smoking for good and you may want to consider using the surgery as a jumping off point to help you quit.
+You may intend to stop smoking post-surgery, but the addictive nature of smoking can make it especially difficult.